RosaAna/rss-manager/README.md

 - Minor layout bug when try to scroll to top.
 - Minor read bug when trying to read some Atom feeds.
+- Trouble with Date, doesnt show the current date correctly.